-Expulsion Hearing Before VP of Academies
+Expulsion Hearing Before Executive Director of North Texas Academies:

 The Academy shall make a good faith effort to inform the student and the student's parent(s) of the time and place for the hearing, and the school shall hold the hearing regardless of whether the student, the student's parent(s) or another adult representing the student attends.
-The VP of Academies may audio record the hearing.
+The Executive Director of North Texas Academies may audio record the hearing.

-Immediately following the hearing, the VP of Academies will notify the student and the student's parent(s) in writing of his or her decision.
+Immediately following the hearing, the Executive Director of North Texas Academies will notify the student and the student's parent(s) in writing of his or her decision.
 The decision shall specify:

 - 1. The length of the suspension or expulsion, if any; - 2.
 When the expulsion is not permanent, the procedures for re-admittance at the end of the expulsion period; and - 3.
-The right to appeal the VP of Academies' decision to the Superintendent of Great Hearts Texas.
+The right to appeal the Executive Director of North Texas Academies' decision to the Superintendent of Great Hearts Texas.

-The notice shall also state that failure to timely request such a hearing constitutes a waiver of further rights in the matter.
+The notice shall also state that failure to request such a hearing in a timely manner constitutes a waiver of further rights in the matter.

-Appeal to the Superintendent
+Appeal to the Superintendent: